Graham · Glen Coe & Lochaber

 Sgorr Mhic Eacharna — common questions

 - Sgorr Mhic Eacharna is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 12km with 488m of ascent and takes most walkers 3-5 hours.
-Terrain: Tarred road and mine track first, then a clear stalker's path that fades on the open hillside.
+Ground conditions: Tarred road and mine track first, then a clear stalker's path that fades on the open hillside.

-- Where do I park for Sgorr Mhic Eacharna?
+- Where's the parking for Sgorr Mhic Eacharna?

-- Standard parking is at NM814617 near Fort William.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+- Park at NM814617.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

-- When is the best time to climb Sgorr Mhic Eacharna?
+- What's the best month to climb Sgorr Mhic Eacharna?

-- Can I bring my dog up Sgorr Mhic Eacharna?
+- Can dogs go up Sgorr Mhic Eacharna?

-- Is there mobile signal on Sgorr Mhic Eacharna?
+- Will I get phone signal on Sgorr Mhic Eacharna?

 - Poor.
 Remote Strontian / Bellsgrove area; weak on all networks.